shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 ## What's Inside

-Each Aromigo device consists of a white, semi-translucent polycarbonate lampshade with a small rim at the top, and a larger rim at the bottom.
+Each Aromigo device consists of a white, semi-translucent polycarbonate lampshade with a small rim at the top and a larger rim at the bottom.
 The lampshade sits on top of a wooden bowl.

 <div class="image-set image-set-two" markdown="1">